ctecte/video_clipper/README.md

 ## Winning algorithm: AST
 AST aka Audio Spectrogram Transformers can classify portions of audio.
 For example: Laughter, Giggle, Snicker.
 Those were the highlights to me, and I decided to test using these.
 Of note is that AST does require heavy parallelisation to work well, so a GPU is needed.
 This is important for the choice of aws ec2 instance.

-By selecting clips that have laughter in their top 5 classification tags, I reliably found clips where there is a funny moment.
-Which to me are why I watch clips.
+By selecting clips that score high in different laughter classification tags, I reliably found clips where there is a funny moment.
+These are the clips that I want extracted.

 Sorting them by laughter score gives me the top 3 clips, which is what I then serve back to the requester.

 The clipper works best for podcast/mukbang/vlog style videos where there are many funny moments that might be scattered throughout a 1 hour video.
-The output is deterministic which is good for testing and fine-tuning certain metrics, or comparing performance against different publically available AST datasets.
+The output is deterministic which is good for testing and fine-tuning certain metrics, or comparing performance against different publically available AST models.

 I sampled with various daily ketchup videos and found that most of them were pretty interesting, or at least I would see them laughing.
 Good place to start hunting for clips.